 Business vs technology

 Also, some business advantages of using these new technologies will be accompanied by disadvantages:

 - quite high insurance costs for service providers, and - in general - high costs of overall operations, because of the technical instability of drones and robots in the initial phase.

 - the problem of theft of cargo and machines - if a drone does not land for delivering the package, then there is no option of ensuring the cargo got to the right hands.
 If drone lands or a robot stops for delivery, it can be stolen or damaged itself.
 And all the above-mentioned innovations, including the lockers, are also prone to cyber attacks.

 Society vs technology

 - ensuring citizen privacy will be a challenge since drones and robots use cameras and GPS for navigation and environment monitoring.
-Some citizens, neighborhoods and municipalities may restrict their property and areas as drone-free and robot-free
+Some citizens, neighbourhoods and municipalities may restrict their property and areas as drone-free and robot-free.

 It might also be very difficult to control cargos that are shipped by autonomous delivery machines or stored in different types of delivery lockers.

 To sum up